pippellia-btc/slicex/README.md

 - **Efficient Set Operations**:
 Implements common set operations (e.g., difference, partition, symmetric difference) for slices, leveraging optimized algorithms for enhanced performance compared to a map-based approach.

-- **Top Element Discovery**:
+- **Fast K-Element Selection**:
-Includes a custom algorithm for efficiently finding the top-K elements within a slice
+Includes a custom algorithm for efficiently finding the top-K and min-k elements within a slice

 - **Generic Support**:
 All functions are built with Go generics, ensuring type safety and reusability across data types.